Anger boils over Xinjiang visit by UN counterterrorism chief | DW | 14.06.2019

 If the visit goes ahead, Voronkov will be in Xinjiang before UN human rights chief Michelle Bachelet, who has pushed China for permission to carry out a fact-finding mission regarding reports of disappearances and arbitrary detentions in the region.

-Voronkov's office insists that his mission "is not connected in any manner to upcoming visits by other senior UN officials, including the High Commissioner of Human Rights," according to Reuters news agency.
+Voronkov's office insisted that his mission was "not connected in any manner to upcoming visits by other senior UN officials, including the High Commissioner of Human Rights," according to Reuters.

-Human Rights Watch criticized the UN for sending a counterterrorism official instead of a human rights expert to Xinjiang.
-The rights group said the UN risks deflecting attention from what it called "a massive government rights violation against the Turkic Muslim population."
+Human Rights Watch criticized the UN for sending a counter-terrorism official instead of a human rights expert to Xinjiang.
+The rights group said the UN risked deflecting attention from what it called "a massive government rights violation against the Turkic Muslim population."

 China's ambassador in Geneva said on Thursday that he hoped Bachelet would visit his country, including Xinjiang.
 "We hope to define a time which is convenient to both sides."